rilianx/Research/papers/convexity_detection.md

 ### Decision Focused Learning [link](https://ojs.aaai.org/index.php/AAAI/article/view/3982/3860)

 **Idea:** to train a predictive model using the quality of the decisions which it induces via the optimization algorithm.

+The starting point is to relax the combinatorial problem to a continuous one.
+Then, we analytically differentiate the optimal solution to the continuous problem as a function of the model’s predictions.
+This allows us to train using a continuous proxy for the discrete problem.
+At test time, we round the continuous solution to a discrete point.
 .